Jbleezy/BO2-Reimagined/README.md

 * Wallbuys: M14, Olympia, MP5, Uzi, M1927
 * Perks: Juggernog
 * Pack-a-Punch
+* Grief: Tower Trap targets and stuns players

 ### Buried
+* Removed Turbine, key, booze, and candy
 * Power automatically on
 * Noose and Guillotine parts automatically picked up
-* Removed Turbine, key, booze, and candy
 * Drawing weapons no longer gives points
 * Arthur barricades are buyable debris
 * Arthur can be purchased to feed him candy and make him run around and kill zombies for 30 seconds
-* Ghosts no longer spawn a free perk powerup if any player gets damaged by the ghosts
+* Ghosts no longer drop free perk powerup if any player gets damaged by the ghosts
 * Fountain portal automatically active
 * Players no longer take fall damage after using the fountain teleporter
 * Players can no longer get into the corner next to Juggernog
 * Removed buildable table hint icons
 * Added buildable table hint strings on buildable purchase
 * Quest: all 5 signs must be meleed for wisp to spawn
-* Quest: changed number of targets that need to be hit to 20 multiplied by the amount of player
+* Quest: changed number of targets that need to be hit to 20 multiplied by the amount of players
 * Quest: perks given on completion are no longer permament
 * Quest: completion button always activatable after completing the quest
 * Quest (Maxis): no longer need to activate the Time Bomb to be able to spawn the 2nd wisp